meryemmalakdif/AutoDFL/README.md

 If you wish to reproduce the experiments or explore the code, please refer to the detailed documentation provided in each directory.
 The `README.md` files in individual folders will guide you through the setup and usage of the respective components.

+### Citation

+Please consider citing our paper and project if they help your research.
+@article{dif2025autodfl,
+  title={AutoDFL: A Scalable and Automated Reputation-Aware Decentralized Federated Learning}, author={Dif, Meryem Malak and Bouchiha, Mouhamed Amine and Rabah, Mourad and Ghamri-Doudane, Yacine}, journal={arXiv preprint arXiv:2501.04331}, year={2025}
+}